How one of the world's biggest furniture retailers is setting the a new "green" status quo for the retail industry.

 In our new series "Corporate Sustainability Stories" we share sustainable mobility initiatives being taken by influential corporate players in their effort to contribute to a healthier, greener planet.
-Our first interview features Angela Hultberg as she shares her insights into why sustainable mobility is key to future-proofing business and embedding innovation.
+Below, hear from Angela Hultberg as she shares her insights into why sustainable mobility is key to future-proofing business and embedding innovation.

 First, just to give you a little background on how our company is structured: I work at INGKA Group who acts as a franchisee for IKEA, so we have roughly 380 stores in 30 markets.
 My job as Head of Sustainable Mobility is basically to make sure that everything that moves within our company, moves in a sustainable way: from goods to co-workers to customers.

 There are, of course, a lot of enablers to how things and people move, such as charging infrastructure, but it’s also about looking at the areas where we work where mobility becomes a huge factor, for instance e-commerce: you can’t have e-commerce without deliveries.

 Why is fostering sustainable mobility - more than ever before - relevant to large, international companies today?
 And how does this apply specifically to IKEA?

 From a business perspective, we need to acknowledge that mobility is a big part of business today.
 It’s about figuring out how we can be a company, having the offer and interactions we do within the limits of the planet.

 For us at IKEA, we’ve realized that there’s nothing we do that doesn’t have an element of mobility to it: getting customers to the stores, getting goods to our customers, or being an attractive employer.
 That’s when we realized that we really needed to give mobility more attention, especially given the fact that mobility is our third biggest emitter in the entire value chain.